Presence (album): Release and reception

 The album was released on 31 March 1976, having been delayed by the completion of the album sleeve.
 In Britain it attained one of the highest ever advance orders, shipping gold on the day of release.
-It entered at and peaked the following week at on the US Billboard Pop Albums chart.
+It entered at No. 2 and peaked the following week at No. 1 on the US Billboard Pop Albums chart.
 However, the album was the lowest selling of their career as it was overshadowed by the release of the band's movie and soundtrack The Song Remains the Same.
 "Candy Store Rock" was released as a single in the US, but it failed to chart.

-In a contemporary review for Rolling Stone, Stephen Davis said Presence established Led Zeppelin as the premier heavy metal act and featured some exceptional rock music, highlighting the "clean and purifying" guitar riffs.
-In spite of a few dull blues rock songs, the album was "another monster in what by now is a continuing tradition of battles won by this band of survivors", in Davis' opinion.
-Robert Christgau was less enthusiastic in The Village Voice, citing "Hots on for Nowhere" as a "commanding cut" while finding much of the rest consistent but unnecessary in comparison with earlier recordings.
+In a contemporary review for Rolling Stone, Stephen Davis said Presence "established Led Zeppelin as the premier heavy metal act" and "featured some exceptional rock music", highlighting the "clean and purifying" guitar riffs.
+In spite of "a few dull blues rock songs", Davis found the album was "another monster in what by now is a continuing tradition of battles won by this band of survivors".
+Robert Christgau was less enthusiastic in The Village Voice, citing "Hots on for Nowhere" as a "commanding cut" while finding much of the rest "consistent but unnecessary" in comparison with earlier recordings.

 Neil McCormick of The Daily Telegraph claimed it was "Zeppelin at their most blunted", awarding it two stars out of five.
 In a retrospective review, a Q critic who gave the album three out of five stars wrote, "Presence sounds as rushed as it was."

-According to Dave Lewis, "The direct, hard-hitting nature of the seven recordings failed to connect with a fan base more accustomed to the diversity and experimental edge of their previous work.
+According to journalist Dave Lewis, "The direct, hard-hitting nature of the seven recordings failed to connect with a fan base more accustomed to the diversity and experimental edge of their previous work.
 Page later acknowledged that, because the album conveys a sense of urgency resulting from the troubled circumstances in which it was recorded, "it's not an easy album for a lot of people to access ...
 [I]t's not an easy album for a lot of people to listen to."
 Lewis nonetheless believed that Presence was underrated, as its music "packs a considerable punch", highlighting Page's playing and the production on the album.
 Fellow journalist Mick Wall said it "pulled Led Zeppelin back from the brink of crisis".